v-raya/API-CORE/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Refactoring (No behavioral changes)
 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)

+### Configuration changes
+Please list all new configuration parameters introduced by this pull request and describe meaning.
+Describe impact on automated deployment if any.
+Put N/A if not applicable.

+### Technical debt
+If this pull request introduces some technical debt, please describe details and reference JIRA issues created to address this technical debt.
+Put N/A if not applicable.

 ### Checklist:
 Go over all the following points, and put an `x` in all the boxes that apply.